FREE Water Filter

 Here is a simple design idea for a water filter that will

-give you "glacier melt" grade pure water.
+give you "glacier melt" grade, pure water.

-Wash all the fittings being sure to remove
+Wash all the fittings being sure to remove any price stickers

-they are where the fittings seal (sides).
+and their glue, especially if they are where the fittings seal (sides).

 A dry thumb will often work well for that.